The Rush

 It’s loud and it’s compelling.
 It has to be.
 You’re going somewhere and the rush is sending you there.

-Telling the rush to take it easy is like telling a tide to delay.
+Telling the rush to take it easy is like asking a wave to delay.

 I suggest we pay attention to the rush and get to know it.